kuszturareka/HQ/README.md

  8. Console displaying wrong question ID compared to what appears on the live site - fixed by  modifying the ID of the question and the total number of questions.
  9. Total score not appearing after the last question - fixed by modifying the total number of questions (14 in total, but starting from 0).
  10. When the correct answer is being clicked on, it is being recognized as a wrong answer.
 When clicking "Next", the console implies that the question has been answered correctly - fixed by sorting out the selected/correct answers.
+ 11. Next button appearing on landing page - fixed by using the hide/show methods.

 ### **Known Bugs**
 1. First question is doubled, but not interfering with the final score.
 Need to remove one instance of the question.